 Synergy believes chronic pain is a complex issue and supporting an interdisciplinary approach is the most effective way to help clinics be successful.
 Synergy consultants have decades of experience in the field of complex chronic pain management and specifically in the realm of team-based models of care, challenging conversations, best practices for tapering, and appropriate use of buprenorphine.
-Our experts have backgrounds in Public Health, Behavioral Health, Primary Care, Addiction Medicine, Pain Management, Medical Informatics, Medication Assisted Treatment, and have extensive experience collaborating with local, state, and federal partners.
+Our experts have backgrounds in Public Health, Behavioral Health, Primary Care, Addiction Medicine, Pain Management, Medical Informatics, Medications for Addiction Treatment, and have extensive experience collaborating with local, state, and federal partners.
 We have provided consultation for frontier, rural, and urban clinics utilizing the “6 Building Blocks” assessment tool and relying on the CDC Guidelines as our standard of care.
 Synergy provides resources and expert knowledge to help clinics increase knowledge and improve clinical practice.

 1. Practice Facilitation: a supportive service provided to a primary care practice by a trained individual or team of individuals.
 Synergy’s practice facilitators use a range of approaches to build the internal capacity of a practice and enhance engagement in incremental and transformative improvement activities.